Jagannath-Padhy/himira-buyer-mcp/MCP_CLIENT_SETUP.md

 - ✅ Proper environment variables
 - ✅ 172+ products loaded and ready

-Claude Desktop connects via `docker exec -i` to the running container, bridging the host system to the containerized MCP server.
+The MCP client connects via `docker exec -i` to the running container, bridging the host system to the containerized MCP server.

 ## Verification